 - 237kW of battery storage

-- 10 x 22kW electric vehicle chargers
+- Up to 9 x 22kW electric vehicle chargers including one PAS-compliant electric vehicle charger

 - Private wire to a local business to supply them with renewable energy